 A chart is a visual representation of data.
-SAP Fiori for iOS supports eleven types of charts.
-Depending on the type of data in your app and how the users will use the chart, it is important to select the correct chart type.
+Depending on the type of data in your app and how the users will use the chart, it is important to select the appropriate chart type.
 Also, from a non-interactive thumbnail view to a fully interactive floorplan, charts are used in various contexts.

-The floorplan is a fully interactive chart where the user can select a single or multiple data points, select a series by tapping a legend item, expand labels, and zoom & pan chart plot area.
+The floorplan is a fully interactive chart where the user can select a single or multiple data points, select a series by tapping a legend item, expand labels, as well as zoom & pan chart plot area.

 Card & Header

 The chart card displays a thumbnail view of a chart, with key information shown.
 Users can tap it to navigate to the full interactive chart view.

 The chart table cell is a full-width view.
 This component is designed for when the user needs to view chart data within a workflow in the context of a business object but does not need to drill into individual chart values.
 This cell does support navigation so that users are able to access the chart’s features for more details when needed.

 A chart floorplan is constructed with a set of common elements including a title, a summary, a chart plot, and a legend.
 A chart plot is a rectangular area where the data is visualized with two dimensions represented on a vertical and a horizontal axis.
 Depending on where the chart is displayed, the elements are changed in size or visibility.